ayoubedd/webserv/CONTRIBUTING.md

 these are thing and features of the c++ lanuage which are forbidden

-- the keyword class is firbidden we adive for the use of structs
+- the keyword class is firbidden we advise for the use of structs
 - the keyword private is forbidden in struct scopes (everthing is public f*** getters and setters)
 - the keyword goto is forbidden
 - the keyword try/catche is forbidden